WilSimpson/planner/README.md

 # Planner App
 An app to help you plan your week.
 Given a list of tasks defined by a due date, priority and estimated completition time, this app will generate an optimized schedule to get things done on top and help prevent procrastination.
 Customization options include:

-* Unavailable times (Work/class schedule, sleep, free-time)
+* Unavailable times (Work/class, sleep, free-time)
 * Time between tasks
 * Repeating tasks